Euler characteristics of higher rank double ramification loci in genus one: Higher rank

 where $a^{(i)}$ denotes the $i$th row of $A$.
 Its closed points correspond to marked curves $(C,p_1,\ldots,p_n)$ satisfying the $r$ simultaneous equations:

 The main result of this section (\Cref{thm: higher rank DR}) gives a formula for the orbifold Euler characteristic of this locus.

 \begin{remark} While $\DR_{1,n}^r(A) \subseteq \Mcal_{1,n}$ has expected dimension $n-r$ its actual dimension may be larger, for instance if some rows of $A$ are linearly dependent over $\Z$.
+It can also be empty, for instance if $A$ contains a row of the form $(1,-1,0,\ldots,0)$.
 The formula below for the orbifold Euler characteristic holds in all cases. \end{remark}